 - “Delete List”: Delete current farm’s list including all farms in it.

 - “Enable Farming” check box: Enable or disable farming for all farms of current list.
 No matter if they are enabled.

-- Farms grid: Farm grid is a table containing the list of farms added to the current list.
-It has the following columns:
+Farms grid is the table containing all farms added to the current list.
+Each column is explained next.

 “Waiting for troops”: It’s time to send troops but you have not enough troops in Rallypoint to raid to target village.